-This flavorful Peanut-Lime Tempeh is an easy addition to your weekly menu.
-Enjoy it with rice or noodles, on top of a big salad, or tucked into wraps and sandwiches.
+This flavorful Peanut Lime Tempeh is an easy addition to your weekly menu.
+Enjoy with rice or noodles, on top of a big salad, or tucked inside wraps and sandwiches.
 Vegan and free from gluten, oil, and refined sugar.

 Don't you just love peanut sauce?
 Usually it includes fresh ginger and uses rice vinegar as the main acid, but I thought I would tweak the ingredient list just a bit to create a more lime-forward version.

 To make the peanut sauce all you need are 6 ingredients plus a knife, cutting board, microplane, bowl, and a fork to stir it all together!

 Then we're going to slather it onto healthy, nutrient-rich tempeh and bake it.
 This tempeh recipe is flavorful, versatile, and really simple, three of our favorite things, right?

 Here's a brief summary so that you can see exactly how simple the process is.
 Be sure to scroll all the way down for the full recipe.